 PLEASE NOTE: All students are required to have a fingerprint background check before beginning the class.
-Information regarding this background check can be found on the College website.

 Students enrolling in an Allied Health program should be aware that clinical facilities require criminal background checks and drug screening of those involved in client care.
 In some instances, such checks also will be needed to take licensure exams.
 Based on this, Kaskaskia College will require background checks and drug screening upon entry into the program.
 Students will not be allowed to participate in courses when their background check or drug screen makes them ineligible for the work to be performed.
 The cost of the finger printing, background check and drug screening is included in the course fees.